ethereum/ethereum-org-website/src/content/developers/docs/development-networks/index.md

 Quickly fire up a personal Ethereum blockchain which you can use to run tests, execute commands, and inspect state while controlling how the chain operates.

-Ganache provides both a a desktop application (Ganche UI), as well as command-line tool (`ganache-cli`).
+Ganache provides both a desktop application (Ganache UI), as well as a command-line tool (`ganache-cli`).
 It is part of the Truffle suite of tools.

 - [Website](https://www.trufflesuite.com/ganache)
 - [GitHub](https://github.com/trufflesuite/ganache)